D8-X/d8x-cli/README.md

 <details>
   <summary>How do I update the swarm server software images to a new version?</summary>

+**Via CLI**

+You can update services running in docker swarm and broker server by using the `d8x update` command.
+Command `update` will walk you through the update process.
+You will be prompted to select which services you want to update in the swarm cluster and then in the broker server.

+For swarm services, you will need to  provide a fully qualified url of docker image for the service to update to.

+Example:

+Let's say our main `api` service is running as `ghcr.io/d8-x/d8x-trader-main:main` image in our swarm setup.
+Now, if you want to update service `api` to the latest version of `ghcr.io/d8-x/d8x-trader-main:main` (`main` tag), simply updating to use `ghcr.io/d8-x/d8x-trader-main:main` image will not work.
+This is because swarm nodes will see that this image with main tag is already downloaded and even though there is a newer version of `main` image in container registry, it will not pull it (because the tag is the same).
+In order to force the upate of a specific tag that is already available and running in swarm, you have to specify the sha hash of the image.
+For example `ghcr.io/d8-x/d8x-trader-main:main@sha256:2ce51e825a559029f47e73a73531d8a0b10191c6bc16950649036edf20ea8c35`

+For broker server services, update will attempt to update services to the latest version available.
+This is because broker services are running in docker compose and the `update` command simply removes old containers and images and pulls new ones.

+**Manually**

 You login to the server where your software resides (e.g., the broker-server, or the swarm-manager for which you can get the ip with `d8x ip manager`).